Includes some spoilers.

 In the latest installment of the wildly overrated and yet four-decades-in Jack Ryan saga, now an Amazon series called...
-Jack Ryan, guilt is the burden every white male character is tasked with the honor of carrying.
-If I was easily swayed by unassuming, Ivy League-bred white fellows, I would think the purpose of this guilt is to make me feel... sorry for them?
+Jack Ryan, guilt is the burden every white male character is tasked with the honour of carrying.
+If I was easily swayed by unassuming, Ivy League bred white fellows, I would think the purpose of this guilt is to make me feel....sorry for them?
 And dare I say “sympathetic” to their woes?

-Ryan is not the only red-blooded American struggling to cope.
-Victor Polizzi played by John Magaro is drone pilot based in Nevada who spends his days playing the digital Reaper.
+Ryan is not the only red blooded American struggling to cope.
+Victor Polizzi played by John Magaro is an American drone pilot based in Nevada who spends his days playing the digital Reaper.
 From thousands of miles away with the help of modern technology, Victor can set off an explosion in Syria with a press of a button.
 His own version of Call of Duty sees him killing people as he is ordered, based off a person of interest sliding scale where someone is either to be surveilled or terminated.
-For every kill he makes, Victor’s colleague hands him a one dollar bill.
+For every kill he makes Victor’s colleague hands him a one dollar bill.
 He has 107 which he has pasted on a wall to remind him of the dark cloud that hangs over his head.
-Unable to deal with the weight, he goes to the casino in the hope of gambling the money away, but as white luck would have it he ends up winning almost $30,000.
+Unable to deal with the weight he goes to the casino in the hope of gambling the money away, but as white luck would have it, he ends up winning almost $30,000.